UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

-* So, to install the graph database backend and Ricgraph, you can use your own Linux (virtual) machine, or a Linux VM provided by your organization, or you might want to use SURF Research Cloud.
+* So, to install the graph database backend and Ricgraph, you can use your own Linux (virtual) machine, or a Linux VM provided by your organization, or you might want to use a Linux VM on SURF Research Cloud.

   Own Linux (virtual) machine:
     * Install [VirtualBox](https://www.virtualbox.org) and install a Linux distribution